 Updated by Myra

 Myra joined EaseUS in 2017.
 As a big fan of Apple products, she mainly focuses on iOS data transfer and iOS troubleshooting tips.
 Meanwhile, she is expanding her knowledge and skills in other fields like data recovery and disk management.
-Myra is open-minded and likes both extensive and intensive reading.
-Other than reading and writing, she is also fond of mobile games and K-pop stars.

 Read full bio